itaifish/NCTRC-Check-In-App/README.md

       - Create a database.properties file with the aws dynamodb authkeyId and secretAccessKey `nano database.properties`
-      - Paste into it the following format:
+      - Paste into it the following format, using the credentials provided in step 0:

       ```bash
          accessKeyId=ACCESS_KEY_ID_HERE